 Unrelenting acrimony made the grizzly reintroduction plan easy to kill, especially when US Fish and Wildlife’s final recommendation required that the proposed citizen management committee be subservient “to the best available science.”
 After George W. Bush was elected in 2000, his secretary of interior simply withdrew support.

-I wish the case of grizzly reintroduction was just an interesting historical anecdote.
-Instead, it is emblematic of the pathologies of environmental politics more general.
+The case of grizzly reintroduction isn’t just an interesting historical anecdote.
+It is emblematic of the pathologies of environmental politics more general.
 Acting on behalf of nature is something ostensibly done best when purified from other “political” considerations, when purportedly governed by science and siloed off away from everything else that people might care about.
-But I think that approach to environmental progress lies at the heart of today’s gridlock and stalemates.
+But exactly that approach to environmental progress lies at the heart of today’s gridlock and stalemates.

 In the decades since the demise of grizzly reintroduction, the animal has made its way into the Bitterroot Mountains on its own.
 But the species doesn’t exist in the kinds of numbers that could lead to a self-sustaining population.
 Reflective of the typical litigious nature of American conservation politics, lawsuits from environmental lobby groups have forced US Fish and Wildlife to draft a new Environmental Impact Statement, to once again explore extending Endangered Species Act protections in the Bitterroots for the grizzly.